 Kubernetes provides a Service to offer a unified traffic endpoint for the Pods.
 While it offers a VIP to the clients for access and Kubernetes ensures traffic balancing for the accessing back-end Pods, it has a limitation of routing traffic from outside the cluster.
-To overcome this issue, a new feature called "NodePort" has been introduced.
+The Kubernetes Service setting of "NodePort" was created to overcome this issue.

 By setting up a mapping to a specific port of all nodes in the cluster, a NodePort Service redirects traffic from the outside to the inside of the cluster.
 When a NodePort Service is created, Kubernetes control plane allocates its corresponding ports in two ways.
 The first is dynamic, where Kubernetes control plane automatically assigns an unused port at the creation time.
 The second is static, which assigns a port within the nodeport port range configuration.
 It is crucial to assign a unique nodePort across the entire cluster while manually assigning nodePort, or it will result in an error if a service of type NodePort already uses that port.